israellevin/marmalade/README.md

 - http://localhost:2468/generators - list of generators (likely to be `false`, indicating that you have not yet composed or collected any)
 - http://localhost:2468/generator/<generator ID> - download a generator archive file (although you probably don't have any yet)

-To create a generator, you need to prepare a directory (anywhere on your filesystem) in which the first executable file is the entry point of your generator, and then run `(marmalade:pack-generator "<path to generator directory>")` in the REPL.
+To create a generator, you need to prepare a directory (anywhere on your filesystem) in which the first executable file is the entry point of your generator (see an example inside `workdir/sample_generator`, and then run `(marmalade:pack-generator "<path to generator directory>")` in the REPL.
 This will create a generator archive file in the `generators/` directory and thus register the generator, which you can verify by refreshing the `generators` endpoint.
 This will also provide you with the generator ID, composed of your player ID and the name of the generator directory you prepared.
-Once you have the generator ID, you can verify that its available for download by other players by visiting the `generator` endpoint on your browser.
+Once you have the generator ID, you can verify that its available for download by other players by visiting the `generator/<generator ID>` endpoint on your browser.

 Before you run a generator, you need to start a jam by running `(marmalade:jam-connect "<jam name>")` in the REPL.
 This will create a directory with the name of the jam inside the `jams/` directory, containing a `jam.log` file and a Redis persistence directory.